 - Developers and agents can request to be added to the Direct Mailing List (see below).
-They must, like the general public, accept responsibility to ensure that any representations to the statutory stages are submitted within the correct timescale and with the information requested. - Developers, agents and any other persons may submit any sites that they wish to be put forward for consideration during the non-statutory stages ("Candidate Site" stage).
-Details of these sites will be available for inspection on the Council's website and at appropriate locations up until the Deposit Stage. - Submitted sites will be assessed against the Site Assessment Methodology.
+They must, like the general public, accept responsibility to ensure that any representations to the statutory stages are submitted within the correct timescale and with the information requested. - Developers, agents and any other persons were able to submit any sites that they wished to be put forward for consideration during the non-statutory stages ("Candidate Site" stage).
+Details of these sites are available for inspection on the Council's website. - Submitted sites were assessed against the Site Assessment Methodology.